GenderMagProject/GenderMagRecordersAssistant/README.md

 ## More about GenderMag
 At the GenderMag method’s core are five problem-solving facets that matter to software’s gender-inclusiveness.
-These facets are : a user’s motivations for using the software, their information processing style, their computer self-efficacy, their attitude towards risk, & their ways of learning new technology.
+These facets are :
+- a user’s motivations for using the software,
+- their information processing style,
+- their computer self-efficacy,
+- their attitude towards risk, &
+- their ways of learning new technology.
 The GenderMag method brings these facets to life with 4 personas (Tim, Abby, Patrick and Patricia), and sets the personas and facets into a simple, systematic process (The GenderMag Cognitive Walkthrough).
-How we get from here to the tool
+CM How we get from here to the tool

 ## How to use the Tool
-The GenderMag Cognitive Walkthrough specializes and streamlines the traditional cognitive walkthrough, incorporating explicit references to the five facets of gender inclusiveness: a user’s motivations for using the software, their information processing style, their computer self-efficacy, their attitude towards risk, & their ways of learning new technology.
+The GenderMag Cognitive Walkthrough specializes and streamlines the traditional cognitive walkthrough, incorporating explicit references to the five facets of gender inclusiveness:
+- a user’s motivations for using the software,
+- their information processing style,
+- their computer self-efficacy,
+- their attitude towards risk, &
+- their ways of learning new technology.
 Through the GM Cognitive Walkthrough we can follow the process to find gender-inclusiveness issues.
 We can then fix the issues we find one at a time to remove barriers that may disproportionately affect one gender.